WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 	* Edit custom parameters as desired
 	* Type ``initializeWecSim`` in the Command Window
 	* Run the model from Simulink
+	* Wait for the simulation to complete, then type ``stopWecSim`` in the Command Window

 After running WEC-Sim from Simulink with custom parameters, a ``wecSimInputFile_simulinkCustomParameters.m`` file is written to the ``$CASE``